igneel73/os-club-constitution/CONSTITUTION.md

   - Ensures the mission of the club is being properly executed and followed by the club's board and general members
   - Oversees all programs, events, and services created by the club
   - Oversees any collaboration and communcation with others organizations

+- *Vice President*
+  - Assists the President with ensuring the missions of the club is being properly executed
+  - Assumes the responsibility of the President when the President is absent
+  - Assists any other club officer in their duties, programs, events, or services

 - *Project Chair*
   - Ensures all project-related programs, events, or services properly follow the club's mission statement